Skip to content

 These services are offered by people who have SMA themselves:

 Emotional Respite – a counselling service run by Helen Rutherford who has SMA Type 2.
-She offers support including to those living with a disability (or family members), or who have long-term illnesses.
+She offers support including to those who are disabled, or family members, or who have long-term illnesses.

 Experience Change: a cognitive behavioural hypnotherapy service run by Jessica Sturrock who has SMA Type 3.
-Jessica specialises in anxiety related to living with a disability, particularly social anxiety, health anxiety and self-confidence.
+Jessica specialises in anxiety related to being disabled, particularly social anxiety, health anxiety and self-confidence.

 Hear4U Counselling – a counselling service run by Oliver Pool, a counselling psychotherapist who has SMA Type 2.